starostka/02476-mlops/README.md

 Configure environment:

     conda create --name mlops --file requirements.txt

     # with existing environment activated:
     conda install --file requirements.txt

+    # if packages are not available from current channels add conda-forge channel:
+    conda config --append channels conda-forge

 How do we go about it?
 Read the checklist -> branch out -> fix the task -> create pull request.